Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 Now, you can connecting to your node via Molis App.

 ## Other Nodes Deployment
-Deployment of the second node and others is similar to the first node, but has some differences in creation of go-genesis config.toml file.
+Deployment of the second node and others is similar to the first node, but has some differences in creation of go-genesis ‘config.toml’ file.

 ### Configuration
-First, you need copy file of the first block to node 2.
+First, you need copy file of the first block to Node 2.
 For example you can do it via scp:
 ```
 $ scp user@10.10.99.1:/opt/apla/go-genesis/node1/firstblock /opt/apla/go-genesis/node2/
 ```